-The SEC defined "off-line" analysis as "any analysis performed by a regulator based on data that is extracted from the [CAT] database, but that uses the regulator's own analytical tools, software, and hardware."
+77 The SEC defined "off-line" analysis as "any analysis performed by a regulator based on data that is extracted from Englishment and hardware."
+Adopting Release at the [CAT] database, but that uses the regulator's own analytical tools, software, and hardware."
 Adopting Release at 45798 n.853.